 Thyroid Health and Underactive Thyroid

-Hypothyroidism or underactive thyroid is a common condition in Ireland effecting 1 in 5 women.
+One of my areas of special interest is Hypothyroidism or Underactive Thyroid.
+Hypothyroidism is a common condition in Ireland effecting 1 in 5 women.

 The Thyroid is a master gland involved in regulation of your metabolism which is how we break down food and make energy for every cell in the body.
 It also regulates how quickly or slowly we burn and use calories.